 4 peeled whole garlic cloves

-2-3 tablespoons of ghee (you can get ghee at an Indian store.
-If you want to make south Indian ghee, you can read about it on this website.
-I am sure I will post something about it soon enough though.
-I LOVE ghee in general and South Indian ghee in particular).
+2-3 tablespoons of ghee (you can get ghee at an Indian store; if you want to make south Indian ghee, you can read my recipe here)

 The first thing to do is to prepare the dal (lentils).
 I use moong dal for this recipe.
 You should be able to get these lentils at an Indian store, if you don’t live in India.
 I normally soak lentils for about 20 minutes before I cook them.
 If you don’t have the time to do this, you can skip this step.
 This is how the lentils look soaked: